 How Many Amps Does a 1000w LED Use?

 Technically, a 1000-watt LED light uses 8.33 amps when running on a 120-volt electrical system and 4.17 amps at 240 volts.
-But then again, check to see if the bulb is actually 1000 watts or just equivalent to 1000-watt traditional bulb.
+But then again, check to see if the bulb is actually 1000 watts or just equivalent to a 1000-watt traditional bulb.

 Most of the wattage used by incandescent bulbs goes into generating heat.
-Actually, only 5% of the energy they draw goes into producing light.
+Actually, only less than 5% of the energy they draw goes into producing light.
 But for LED bulbs, they utilize a technology that’s called solid-state lighting.

-In this type of technology, the electricity is converted into light more efficiently.
+In this technology, the electricity is converted into light more efficiently.
 No heat production here, so everything the bulb draws goes into illumination.
 That explains why you only need a low-wattage LED to generate the same light intensity as a high-wattage incandescent bulb.

 And generally speaking, a 1000-watt LED light is way too bright than what you need for indoor use.
 We’re talking about over a hundred thousand lumens of light here.
-That’s way too much, considering indoor needs about 1000 to 4000 lumens.
+That’s too much, considering indoor needs about 1000 to 4000 lumens.

 But that’s not to say that there aren’t any circumstances in which you would need such a bright light.
 If you’re using it outdoors or in an industrial setting, 1000 watts might be just what you need.